atreyasha/spp-explainability/docs/develop.md

         9.  link back to background concepts when we discuss bringing neural and regex model as close to each other as possible

-    4. Quantization/Binarization

-        1.  explain how and why we modified STE to TauSTE

-        2.  how does binarizing help with explainability, justify requirement for it in both training and testing

     5. Training/Evaluation/Explainability-evaluation

+        1.  talk about upsampling data set during training

-        1.  provide extensive details of training setup
+        2.  provide extensive details of training setup

-        2.  provide extensive details of evaluating neural/regex models
+        3.  provide extensive details of evaluating neural/regex models

-        3.  provide extensive details of evaluating explanations by simplification \"metric\" of neural-regex models -\> which should make results clearer
+        4.  provide extensive details of evaluating explanations by simplification \"metric\" of neural-regex models -\> which should make results clearer

-        4.  **important:** everything shown in the \"Results\" section should be motivated or introduced here
+        5.  **important:** everything shown in the \"Results\" section should be motivated or introduced here

     6. Visualizations

         1.  add visualization of TauSTE function

-        2.  produce manual computational graph using tikz, building from what was made earlier
+        2.  **new:** produce manual computational graph using tikz, building from what was made earlier

-3. Results
+2. Results

+    **DEADLINE:** *\<2021-03-28 Sun\>*

     1. Report F_1 scores and performances of neural models